skystar1991/PBandJwithMilk/C and CPP/Class Association/README.md

  - Define a method to compute interest on balance at end of month and apply to the balance.
  - Define a transfer-funds method to transfer funds FROM Checking Account Object TO a Saving Account Object.

-Using these Classes write a simulation program which has the
-    following transactions each month:
+Using these Classes write a simulation program which has the following transactions each month:
  Begin with $500 in checking and savings account.
  1. deposit pay    1000-2000
  2. savings         100-200
  3. loan payment    700-800
  4. pay 5 bills      30-80
  5. 10 card charges  20-90
  6. card payment    200-300
-      7. end of month processing
+ 7.end of month processing

 Use Random Generator to generate your data.
 Run simulation for  8 months.
 Show account balances at end of each month.